 We’ll head towards the fishing village of Grindavik passing the Hafnaberg Cliffs en route.
 The end destination will be Vik, or as near to as we can get to it.
 I’m more concerned about what we see along the way, and if we spot puffins, geysers and inspiring landscapes it’s about stopping and taking them in as much as it is getting to the end destination.

 After our south Iceland road trip, we’ll be heading back to Reykjavik for the evening, keeping one eye out for the Northern Lights along the way.
-Assuming we’ve made the first day in one peace, I think a good night’s sleep will be in order.
+If you are a first time visitor to Iceland I highly recommend checking out this Northern Lights guide as you do not want to miss out on this experience!
+Assuming we’ve survived the first day in one piece (I’m sure we will), I think a good night’s sleep will be in order to recharge the batteries for day two.

 Day Two – Reykjavik